cliffano/packer-swaggy-c/README.md

 Usage
 -----

-You can then execute `swaggy-c` that's already installed within the container:
+You can then execute `swaggy-c` for generating the API clients, Swaggy C and Swagger CodeGen are already installed within the container:

     docker run \
       --workdir /opt/workspace \